harshberiwal/BreakFast-Serial-/README.md

  Few Quotes were taken from - https://blog.hubspot.com/sales/famous-quotes as part of cbfifo.c testing in test_cbfifo.c file.

  The files includes a state machine for tokenizations of the accumulated line in the serial.
-Following are the important programs given in the files.
+Following are the important functions given in the files.

- 1)char * accumulate_line() - The Accumulated line is seperated by \r\n.
+ 1) char * accumulate_line() - The Accumulated line is seperated by \r\n.
 The accumulate line function includes a Null chracter after \r is detected.

- 2)void Process_command(char * input_str) -  This function takes the accumulated line and adds a null character at the blank space after every command.
+ 2) void Process_command(char * input_str) -  This function takes the accumulated line and adds a null character at the blank space after every command.
   This helps us differentiate between the command and its paramters (arguments).
 This Function also makes a pointer points to the first character of the command.
 The function after all lexical analysis calls the dispatch function which is created using a state machine table.